|Dates / Deadlines:|

 International House and SK Global House are located on the Yonsei campus.

 A mix of international (non-Korean students both degree-seeking and exchange) and a few Korean students live in the dormitory to provide an international atmosphere, though the primary language in the dormitory is English.
 It is important to note that, culturally, Korean students live at home with their families, so the dorms will be mainly populated with international students.
 There are floors for both undergraduate and graduate students and separate wings for men and women.

 The doubles in SK Global have a personal restroom.
 Students in International House share stall restrooms and showers.

 International House has a lounge area on each floor with a small kitchen and a refrigerator to make and store food.
 In SK Global House, there is a larger kitchen on the bottom floor where students can make and store food.
 There are many options for purchasing meals in one of the college cafeterias or local restaurants.
 Laundry facilities are available in the dorms and you have the option to purchase detergent and dryer sheets in the laundry room.

 Yonsei University housing staff are available to assist you.
 You can also contact the CGSE if you need additional assistance.

 Residence rooms are equipped with internet access.

 There are no internships available on the Dickinson in Korea program.
 A student interested in conducting an independent research project may apply for a small grant to support their project.
-For more information click here under Research Grants.
+Please visit our Scholarships for Global Study page for more information on research grants.

 A visa is a document, normally affixed within your passport, which allows you to enter the country and stay for the duration of your program.
 The requirements for the visa and visa process are controlled by the government of the country you are entering, are non-negotiable, and can change regularly.
 If you arrive without the proper visa, you will be sent home by immigration officers at your own expense.